MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tamperprotection-macos.md

 At the same time, Tamper Protection will block the same script from restarting Microsoft Defender, if it is started from a Terminal locally.

 However, those policy running processes are vendor specific.
-While Microsoft Defender provides built in exclusions for JAMF and Intune, it can't provide those exclusions for all possible MDM vendors.
+While Microsoft Defender provides built-in exclusions for JAMF and Intune, it can't provide those exclusions for all possible MDM vendors.
 Instead, a global administrator can add their own exclusions to Tamper Protection.
 Exclusions can be done only through MDM profile, not local configuration.